Tag: woodcuts

 Scan 5

-UPDATE MARCH 6, 2017: Here are a couple of photos of my assorted art postcards bundled up in a box for carting to the gallery and then spread out on a display table for sale.
+UPDATE MARCH 6, 2017: Below are are photos of my completed art postcards…bundled up for carting to the gallery and then spread out on a display table for sale.

 Art postcards sorted and stacked for cartage to gallery.